openstack-archive/fuel-plugin-nsxv/doc/user/source/build.rst

   $ cd fuel-plugin-nsxv/

-librarian-puppet_ ruby package is required to be installed.
-It is used to fetch upstream fuel-library_ puppet modules that plugin use.
-It can be installed via *gem* package manager:
+The librarian-puppet_ ruby package is required to be installed.
+It is used to fetch upstream fuel-library_ puppet modules that the plugin uses.
+It can be installed via the *gem* package manager:

 .. code-block:: bash

   $ gem install librarian-puppet

-or if you are using ubuntu linux - you can install it from the repository:
+or if you are using ubuntu linux, you can install it from the repository:

 .. code-block:: bash

   $ apt-get install librarian-puppet

-and build plugin:
+and build the plugin:

 .. code-block:: bash

   $ fpb --build .

-fuel-plugin-builder will produce .rpm package of the plugin which you need to upload to Fuel master node:
+fuel-plugin-builder will produce an .rpm package of the plugin which you need to upload to the Fuel master node:

 .. code-block:: bash